 From ATVOD.
 Rule 11: Harmful Material: Protection of Under-18s

 If an on-demand programme service contains material which might seriously impair the physical, mental or moral development of persons under the age of eighteen, the material must be made available in a manner

 which secures that such persons will not normally see or hear it.

 Technical tools which may be acceptable for age verification purposes include:

-Confirmation of credit card (debit card not acceptable) ownership or other form of payment where mandato proof that the holder is 18 or over is required prior to issue.
+- Confirmation of credit card (debit card not acceptable) ownership or other form of payment where mandato proof that the holder is 18 or over is required prior to issue.

 digital identity management service which uses checks on independent and reliable database, such as the electoral roll.

-Other comparable proof of account ownership which effectively verifies age.
+- Other comparable proof of account ownership which effectively verifies age.